PA-RNet: Perturbation-Aware Residual Network for Robust Multimodal Time Series Forecasting: Experiments

+\paragraph{Ablation on Key Modules.} To assess the effectiveness of the proposed components, we conduct ablation studies on three key modules of PA-RNet: the cross-attention mechanism, the frequency-domain enhancement module, and the perturbation-aware projection module.
+We compare the full model with three variants: \textit{w/o Cross-Attention}, where cross-attention is replaced by simple concatenation; \textit{w/o spectral residual correction}, where frequency-domain modeling is removed; and \textit{w/o perturbation-aware projection module}, where the perturbation-aware projection module is discarded and the original textual embeddings are directly used.

 All variants are trained under the same settings as the full model for a fair comparison.
-The results indicate that both modules are essential for improving accuracy and robustness, particularly under noisy multimodal conditions.

-\paragraph{HyperParameter Setting.} Table~\ref{tab:hyperparams} summarizes the training configurations.
-For fair comparison, we follow official and original paper settings as baselines, with further tuning per dataset.
-To accommodate datasets with different temporal resolutions, we use adaptive batch sizes: 32 for monthly, 16 for weekly, and 8 for daily data.
-This improves memory efficiency and training stability by matching batch size to data granularity.
-Correspondingly, input configurations are set as follows: for monthly data, lookback 8, label 4, prediction 6; for weekly, 36, 18, 12; and for daily, 96, 48, 48.

-\paragraph{Learning Rate Sensitivity Analysis.} We perform a learning rate sensitivity analysis for both the time series model $F(\cdot)$ and the perturbation projection module $\Phi(\cdot)$ on three representative tasks—Climate, Traffic, and Health.
-As outlined in the theoretical framework, $F(\cdot)$ leverages cross-attentive features derived from the residual between the textual embedding $e_t$ and its projection $\Phi(e_t)$.
-Figure~\ref{fig:lr_sensitivity} shows that $F(\cdot)$ performs robustly within the range $1\mathrm{e}{-4}$ to $1\mathrm{e}{-2}$, with 0.001 yielding the most stable results across datasets, aside from slight variation on Health.
-The perturbation module $\Phi(\cdot)$ is similarly stable across $5\mathrm{e}{-4}$ to $5\mathrm{e}{-2}$, peaking at 0.01.
-Reflecting their distinct training dynamics, we accordingly select 0.001 and 0.01 as the default learning rates for $F(\cdot)$ and $\Phi(\cdot)$, respectively.
+The results in Table~\ref{tab:ablation} show that removing any component leads to a noticeable drop in performance in most cases, indicating that these modules are complementary and jointly contribute to accurate and robust multimodal time series forecasting.

+\paragraph{Visualization Case Study.} We provide a t-SNE visualization on the Health dataset to qualitatively assess the robustness of different multimodal forecasting frameworks.
+Autoformer is adopted as the backbone, and the prediction length is set to 48.
+As shown in Figure~\ref{fig:tsne_case}, PA-RNet preserves a more stable prediction distribution after textual noise injection, with its projected points remaining better aligned with the ground-truth distribution.
+In contrast, MM-TSFLib and TaTS show larger distributional deviations under noisy textual conditions.
+This visualization further confirms that PA-RNet is more effective in resisting textual perturbations and maintaining reliable forecasting representations.